-A. Any unused monies are to be made payable to the Parkinson’s Disease Foundation and sent to PDF, 1359 Broadway, Suite 1509, New York, NY 10018, Attn.: Dr. Beth Vernaleo, Grants Manager.
+A. Any unused monies are to be made payable to the Parkinson’s Disease Foundation and sent to PDF, 1359 Broadway, Suite 1509, New York, NY 10018, Attn.: Dr. Beth Vernaleo, Associate Director of Research Programs.

 Q. If a grant recipient needs additional time to complete his/her research, what can be done?

 A. A grant recipient must request a “No-Cost Extension” and specify how long they will need (generally an additional three to six months) to complete their project.
 This request must include an interim progress report and a report of expenses to date.
 The request must be made by the applicant and signed off by the institution’s administrative official.
 If the extension is granted, the grant recipient will be notified of the new reporting deadlines.

 Q. What is a Progress Report?

 A. A progress report is a report summarizing research findings as well as the accompanying expenditures of the project to date.